peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentException:
 The parameter <i>index</i>
- is 0 or at least as high as the number of header fields; or, the header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+is 0 or at least as high as the number of header fields; or, the header ield name is too long or contains an invalid character, or the header ield's value is syntactically invalid.

  * System.ArgumentNullException:
 The parameter <i>value</i>
 is null.

 ### SetHeader